Laetrile (amygdalin, vitamin B17)

 One animal study claimed that amygdalin slowed the growth of cancer in animals and helped stop tumours spreading to the lungs.
 But repeated studies couldn’t show similar results, so the treatment remains unproven.

 Amygdalin (the active ingredient in laetrile) has shown anti cancer activity in two laboratory studies when given with particular enzymes called glucosidase.
 This is probably because the enzymes made the amygdalin release cyanide which killed the cancer cells grown in the lab.
 But in the body the cyanide would also damage healthy cells.
-This problem is the main difficulty in a great deal of cancer research.
-Researchers have developed some treatments that are directed at the subtle differences between normal cells and cancer cells.
-These treatments are called targeted treatments.
-But there is no evidence that this is possible with laetrile.

 Another study claimed that amygdalin might make cancer cells more sensitive to radiation.
 Cancer cells at the centre of tumours have less oxygen than cells nearer the outside of tumours.
 Lack of oxygen makes the central cells more resistant to radiotherapy.
 Apparently, during one study, amygdalin made cells in a laboratory dish absorb more oxygen.
 Since this research was first reported in 1978, it has not been confirmed by any other research.